devflowinc/trieve/clients/python-sdk/docs/ChunkGroupApi.md

 Get Group

-Fetch the group with the given id. get_group
+Fetch the group with the given id.

 ### Example